Jewelry and Watch Product Photography Editing Techniques: A Pro’s Guide for Flawless Retouching

 • Work on separate layers to ensure nondestructive editing and make adjustments easier.

-Pro Tip: Use a soft, low-opacity brush for dodge and burn to build up effects gradually for a more natural result.
+Use a soft, low-opacity brush for dodge and burn to build up effects gradually for a more natural result.

 Sharpness Adjustments: Bringing Out the Details